How Secure Email Gateways Stop Business Email Compromise (BEC)

 Payment Workflow Verification

 Some advanced SEGs integrate with financial systems to add verification steps for payment changes or unusual financial requests.
-This closed-loop verification has proven particularly effective—a 2024 analysis revealed that 96% of attempted BEC fraud was stopped when SEG alerts were integrated with payment approval workflows.
+This closed-loop verification has proven particularly effective at stopping attempted BEC fraud when SEG alerts are integrated with payment approval workflows.

 Security Awareness Augmentation

 Modern SEGs complement security awareness training by providing contextual warnings based on real-time risk assessment.
 Rather than relying solely on periodic training, these systems deliver just-in-time alerts when users receive high-risk communications.
-Companies using contextual SEG warnings experienced 74% higher employee detection rates for social engineering attempts compared to those using training alone.
+This approach enhances employee detection rates for social engineering attempts compared to using training alone.

 Measuring SEG Effectiveness Against BEC